 Iris flicks the car’s headlights on, even though it’s not long past midday.
 There’s no rain yet, but you can feel it in the air, smell it coming.
 When they’d left the city that morning, they’d driven three hours south in midwinter sunshine, under skies of unbroken blue.
 Then just out of Cassetown they drove in under a thick dark cloud that filled the whole of the sky to the south, and turned the day dusk-dark.

 In Cassetown, Geologue Bay, Iris and her extended family — her ex-husband and his wife and their new baby; her son and her best friend’s daughter — gather on a midwinter long weekend, to pack up the family holiday house now that it has been sold.
 They are together for one last time, one last weekend, one last party.
-As the house is stripped bare, their secrets — and the complex, messy nature of family relationships — will be revealed.

 It’s about the faultlines that run under the surface, and it’s about uncertainty — the unsettling notion that the earth might shift, literally or metaphorically, at any moment.
 It’s a contemporary novel that plays with time and with ways of telling stories.
 It finds poetry and beauty in science, and pattern and magic in landscape.